-Major Professors, or lab Pls, may require you to take Environmental Health and Safety (EH&S) trainings or may provide you with a training in order to work in their lab.
+Major Professors, or lab PIs, may require you to take Environmental Health and Safety (EH&S) trainings or may provide you with a training in order to work in their lab.
+Trainings are often available through an online system, SciShield.
+Your major professor/P.I. will assign your trainings through this system.